AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

         Consider the following examples of dimensions you could create and then report on in Customer Journey Analytics:

-        * **"_Season name_"**: Building on your standard dimension of "_Episode name_", this dimension could help you learn which viewers are watching a particular season of a television series so that you can learn which seasons of a particular series are performing best.
+        * **["_Season name_"](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/audio-video-parameters#season)**: Building on your standard dimension of "_Episode name_", this dimension could help you learn which viewers are watching a particular season of a television series so that you can learn which seasons of a particular series are performing best.

-        * **"_Series name_"**: Building on your standard dimension of "_Episode name_", this dimension could help you learn which viewers are watching a particular television series so that you can create targeted marketing campaigns for similar television series that are released.
+        * **["_Show name_"](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/audio-video-parameters#show)**: Building on your standard dimension of "_Episode name_", this dimension could help you learn which viewers are watching a particular television series so that you can create targeted marketing campaigns for similar television series that are released.

         * **"Sitcom"**: This dimension could help you understand the popularity of sitcoms compared to other types of televisions shows, for which you could also create dimensions, such as **"Drama"** or "**Game show**".